-Brownfield sites where EPA Cleanup Grant funds were previously expended may not receive additional EPA Cleanup Grant funding in FY19.
-A proposal for funding for a brownfield site where EPA Cleanup Grant funds were previously expended will be ineligible for funding under this competition.
+Brownfield sites where EPA Cleanup Grant funds were previously expended may not receive additional EPA Cleanup Grant funding in FY20.
+An application for funding for a brownfield site where EPA Cleanup Grant funds were previously expended will not be eligible for funding under this competition.